AbdelazizSoliman/Microverse-Awesome-books/README.md

 # 📖 [Awsome-book] <a name="about-project"></a>

-Awesome Books, In this project, we made a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript objects and arrays, we created and accessed properties and methods of JavaScript objects.
+Awesome Books, In this project, we made a basic website that allows users to add/remove books from a list using JavaScript DOM and events and classes.

 ## 🛠 Built With <a name="built-with"></a>

 - HTML
   -JavaScript
+  -CSS

 <!-- Features -->